n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

   positioning tag as the closest preceding consonant.

-  2. For each consonant after the base consonant (such as post-base consonants, below-base consonants, or final consonants), every mark located between that current consonant and any previous consonant should be tagged with the same positioning tag as the later consonant.
+  2. For each consonant after the base consonant (such as post-base consonants, below-base consonants, or final consonants), all remaining marks located between that current consonant and any previous consonant should be tagged with the same positioning tag as the current (later) consonant.

 In other words, all consonants preceding the base consonant "own" the marks that follow them, while all consonants after the base consonant "own" the marks that come before them.
+When a syllable does not have any consonants after the base consonant, the base consonant should "own" all the marks that follow it.

 With these steps completed, the syllable can be sorted into the final sort order.